Industry Expertise · June 28, 2024

 Pet owners often need advice.
 Starting a written blog or even a video blog can be a low-cost way to increase your practice's visibility.

-While it may seem counterintuitive to offer free advice, content can boost your website's search engine rankings, helping you show up earlier in the results on Google when people search for a local veterinarian.
+While it may seem counterintuitive to offer free advice, content can boost your website's search engine rankings—helping you show up earlier in Google results when people search for a local veterinarian.
 Content also can be the basis for an email newsletter you send to clients.

 4 Build your social media presence